zhangzewei/my-notes/story/practices/skills-of-writing-unit-testing-for-react.md

 How to provide router context?
 Using `MemoryRouter` which is provided by react-router.

-For example, I test a hook uses the router hook `useLocation()`, so I need to provide a router context as a wrapper for `renderHook()`.
+For example, I test a hook using the router hook `useLocation()`, so I need to provide a router context as a wrapper for `renderHook()`.

 **useQuery hook**
 ```jsx